KarenVardumyanIM/beachbody-on-demand/README.md

 ├── env-config.json --> config file for server environment mode
 └── src
     ├── server.js --> is the JavaScript entry point
-    ├── query.js --> queries (analog of API endpoint) of the project (/programs, /programs?programtype=, /proograms?trainer=)
-    └── types.js --> data types of the queries with all required properties
+    ├── configs.js --> setting up environment specific configs to be used in application ├── query.js --> queries (analog of API endpoint) of the project (/programs, /programs?programtype=, /proograms?trainer=) └── types.js --> data types of the queries with all required properties
 ```